pulse2percept/pulse2percept/doc/topics/models.rst

 :py:class:`~pulse2percept.stimuli.ImageStimulus` or
 :py:class:`~pulse2percept.stimuli.VideoStimulus`; a callable that produces current directly has nothing left to place in the visual field, and that is the encoder's job in any case.
+Pixel values and channels are free to change -- RGB to grayscale is fine -- but the spatial shape and the frame clock are not, because ``fov`` describes the geometry of the source it was given, and a resize or a re-timing would quietly reinterpret it.

 Scene registration is retinal.
 A model whose ``vfmap`` is a cortical map raises rather than pretending cortical registration is solved, and so does an